For more information about bringing a computer to campus, visit the Computer Guidelines.

 To that end, we are committed to recruiting and retaining a diverse population of students, faculty and staff and reflecting that diversity in our curriculum.
 We endorse programs and centers on campus that host speakers and visiting scholars of different races, ethnicities, religions, sexual orientations, abilities and political ideas.

-HEOP offers the Summer Institute, a pre-college program, to provide comprehensive academic and non-academic preparation for college study.
-Special academic and supportive services—such as counseling, tutoring and study-skills workshops—are supervised by the Director of Opportunity Programs.
-The staff is assisted by student peer counselors, including persons who can converse with non-English-speaking parents.
+HEOP offers a pre-college program, the Summer Institute, to provide comprehensive academic and non-academic preparation for college study.
+Special academic and supportive services—such as counseling, tutoring and study-skills workshops—are supervised by the director of academic opportunity programs.
+The staff is assisted by student peer tutor/counselors, including persons who can converse with non-English-speaking parents.

 Both Intercultural Affairs and HEOP are housed in the Intercultural Center, a campus house and informal library/meeting space for campus groups.

-Pathways is the signature program of the Salisbury Center for Career Services and Professional Development.
-It is comprised of four parts: Assessment, Discover, Experience and Connection.
+Pathways is the signature program of the Salisbury Center for Career, Professional and Experiential Education.
+It is comprised of four parts: Assess, Explore, Experience and Connect.
 Through Pathways, students are assisted in developing clarity around their career goals.
 Additionally, they gain experience in their field(s) of interest through externships and internships and have the opportunity to network with alumni, alumnae, parents and friends of the Colleges through career programming.

 Alumni, alumnae and parents who are willing to discuss career fields, entry-level positions, educational preparation and training, internship opportunities, job search strategies and geographic areas are available on the Career Network database and through the office’s website.

 Students also have access to HWS community members as part of the on-campus Professionals in Residence (PIR) series.
-Staying in the guest suite in Carr McGuire House, alumni, alumnae, and parents take up residence on campus, speaking with students about careers in a variety of fields, including health professions, banking, finance, human relations, advertising, fashion, the environment and hospitality.
+Staying in the guest suite in Carr McGuire House, alumni, alumnae, and parents take up residence on campus, speaking with students about careers in a variety of fields, including health professions, banking, finance, human relations, advertising, fashion, the environment, government and social services.

-The Salisbury Center for Career Services and Professional Development houses a comprehensive career resource library that offers current information about career exploration, occupations, internships, volunteer opportunities, position listings, graduate school information and job search methods.
+The Salisbury Center for Career, Professional and Experiential Education houses a comprehensive career resource library that offers current information about career exploration, occupations, internships, volunteer opportunities, position listings, graduate school information and job search methods.

-The online resource Experience, which lists thousands of internships and entry-level positions appropriate for liberal arts graduates, is available to HWS students and graduates.
+The online resource GPS, which lists thousands of internships and entry-level positions appropriate for liberal arts graduates, is available to HWS students and graduates.
 Opportunities are available nationwide as well as globally.
-Staff also produce a weekly electronic newsletter that publicizes job and internship listings.
+The staff also produces a weekly electronic newsletter that publicizes job and internship listings.

 Representatives from a variety of organizations and geographic areas are invited to campus to conduct interviews with interested students or to hold information sessions.
 Through the use of Web-based technology, employers who cannot come to campus can arrange a résumé collection for interested students.
 Employers receive the résumés electronically for their review, and then invite candidates for interviews at their places of business or via telephone.

-Interested seniors may submit their career field and geographic preferences when uploading their résumés to the Web-based recruitment system.
-Career Services then submits résumés on the students’ behalf to employers who request this service.
-HWS sponsors and area colleges invite HWS students to participate in career, internship and graduate/professional school fairs.
+Interested seniors may submit their career field and geographic preferences when uploading their résumés to the Web- based recruitment system.
+The Salisbury Center then submits résumés on the students’ behalf to employers who request this service.
+HWS sponsors and area colleges invite HWS students to participate in career, internship and graduate/ professional school fairs.
 This is an opportunity for students to meet with a variety of employers and admissions representatives in one convenient location.

-The Salisbury Center for Career Services and Professional Development coordinates programs and services with other colleges as well as with HWS alumni, alumnae and parents.
-Some events have included the Day on the Hill, where students were able to meet with alums and specialists in a variety of careers in Washington, D.C.; the HWS Sports Forum, where students were able to hear from alums at the top of their professional game; the NYC Finance Experience and a media and film program in LA.
-Students also have access to additional on- and off-campus alum panels, focusing on careers in politics, fashion, non-profits, media and the arts.
+The Salisbury Center for Career, Professional and Experiential Education coordinates programs and services with other colleges as well as with HWS alumni, alumnae and parents.
+Some events have included the Day on the Hill, where students were able to meet with alums and specialists in a variety of careers in Washington, D.C.; the NYC Finance Experience and a media and film program in Los Angeles, as well as one-day programs in Washington focusing on careers in politics, fashion, non-profits, media, law, the sciences and the arts.

-Information about services and resources offered through the Salisbury Center for Career Services and Professional Development is available through the website.
+Information about services and resources offered through the Salisbury Center for Career, Professional and Experiential Education is available through the website.

 In addition to the endowed internship funds, the Colleges also offer The Salisbury Summer International Internship Award for HWS students.
-This fund provides financial support of $20,000 for each of the three students interested in pursuing an international internship experience in a location of the student’s choice.
+This fund provides financial support of up to $15,000 for each of the four students interested in pursuing an international internship experience in a location of the student’s choice.
 By supplementing classroom education with internship experience, students gain a practical understanding of the demands and rewards of future careers.
 This award may provide a stipend for the internship, lodging, airfare, passport/visa expenses, meals, ground travel, traveler’s insurance, and/or other expenses related to an international internship opportunity.

 Hobart and William Smith Colleges have a long-standing reputation for sound preparation of students for graduate training in the health professions.
 Students are counseled regarding career choice, program admission requirements, application processes, admission test preparation, interviews, and financing.
 This includes instruction preparing application materials, compiling faculty/non-faculty recommendations, and advice for writing application essays.
 Additionally, students are assisted in identifying and securing clinical internships and research opportunities.